 My work lies on the interface between open science and meta-science in ecology.
 With this, I strive to enable ecological research to reach its full potential by researching the scientific process itself, understanding and optimizing it.
 Before I moved into open science research, I studied the evolutionary ecology of pair bonds, and life-history trade-offs, using mostly birds as a model system.
 I have co-founded SPI-Birds Network and Database and the Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE).
 Further, I contribute to other open science initiatives such as GoFAIR discovery in, UNESCO Open Science, and Research Data Alliance.
 I work as a senior research associate at the Ruđer Bošković Institute, Croatia.
 Before moving back to Croatia, I did my PhD in evolutionary ecology at the University of Oxford, and then worked as a researcher (on open science in ecology) at the Netherlands Institute of Ecology.

-Please use the link below to register your interest in attending the conference, either in person or virtually, and to submit an abstract for your conference contribution.
+Please use the link below to register your interest in attending the conference, either in person or virtually.

 There is no registration fee.
 As the conference venue has limited availability (less than 300 spaces) and we want to enable attendance for as many people as possible interested in the conference,